tilince/docs-starterf15639b2/README.md

 # Website

-This website is built using [Docuo](https://app.spreading.ai/home), a modern static website generator..
+This website is built using [Docuo](https://app.spreading.ai/home), a modern static website generator.

 ## Development